 You’re here, make the most out of it.”

-3 weeks later, instructors started to know me, I say hello if I meet a Yogi on the street and I’m not “the new girl” anymore.
+Three weeks later, instructors started to know me; I say hello if I meet a Yogi on the street and I’m not “the new girl” anymore.
 I’m that girl that can hold crow pose in Yoga class and can squat heavy weights in the gym (after she manages to setup the damn weights).

-- Ask the instructors for help, they will be happy to give you assistance.
+- Ask the instructors for help; they will be happy to assist you.

 - The fact that others might laugh at you is just in your head.
 They either don’t care or don’t even see you.